Uncharted: Accolades

 Uncharted: Drake's Fortune was awarded as PS3 Game of the Year by IGN.

-Uncharted 2: Among Thieves received several awards by 2009 Spike Video Game Awards (Game of the Year, Best PS3 Game and Best Graphics) and by 2010 BAFTA Game Awards (Story, Action, Use of Audio, Original Score).
-The game also won in 10 categories, including Game of the Year, at the 13th Annual Interactive Achievement Awards and in 5 categories, including Game of the Year, at the 10th Annual Game Developers Choice Awards.
+Uncharted 2: Among Thieves received several awards during the 2009 Spike Video Game Awards (Game of the Year, Best PS3 Game, and Best Graphics) and the 2010 BAFTA Game Awards (Story, Action, Use of Audio, and Original Score).
+The game also won in 10 categories, including Game of the Year, at the 13th Annual Interactive Achievement Awards, and in 5 categories, including Game of the Year, at the 10th Annual Game Developers Choice Awards.
 It was the game that won the most GOTY awards in 2009.

-Uncharted 3: Drake's Deception received several awards by 2011 Spike Video Game Awards (Best PS3 Game, Best Graphics) and by the 15th Annual Interactive Achievement Awards (Outstanding Achievement in Visual Engineering, Outstanding Achievement in Art Direction, Outstanding Achievement in Animation).
+Uncharted 3: Drake's Deception received several awards during the 2011 Spike Video Game Awards (Best PS3 Game and Best Graphics) and the 15th Annual Interactive Achievement Awards (Outstanding Achievement in Visual Engineering, Outstanding Achievement in Art Direction, and Outstanding Achievement in Animation).
 The game also was awarded in the category VideoGame Writing by Writers Guild of America Awards and in the category Best Visual Arts by Game Developers Choice Awards.
 It was one of the most awarded games of 2011 in the category Game of the Year.

-Uncharted 4: A Thief's End received several awards by The Game Awards 2016 (Best Narrative, Best Performance) and by D.I.C.E.
-Awards (Adventure Game of the Year, Outstanding Achievement in Story, Outstanding Technical Achievement, Outstanding Achievement in Animation).
+Uncharted 4: A Thief's End received several awards during The Game Awards 2016 (Best Narrative and Best Performance) and the 20th Annual D.I.C.E.
+Awards (Adventure Game of the Year, Outstanding Achievement in Story, Outstanding Technical Achievement, and Outstanding Achievement in Animation).
 The game also won as Best Game at the 13th British Academy Games Awards, as PlayStation Game of the Year at the Golden Joystick Awards and as Best Video Game at the Empire Awards.
 It was the game that won the most GOTY awards in 2016.

 Uncharted: The Lost Legacy won in two categories (Game, Franchise Adventure and Sound Editing in a Game Cinema) at the National Academy of Video Game Trade Reviewers Awards and in the category Best Music/Sound Design (People's Voice) at the Webby Awards.